AdaCore/learn/content/courses/intro-to-ada/chapters/more_about_types.rst

 As expected, :ada:`R` contains 0.75 after the addition of :ada:`A` and :ada:`B`.

-In fact the language is more general that these examples imply, since in practice it is typical to need to multiply or divide values from different fixed-point types, and obtain a result that may be of a third fixed-point type.
+In fact the language is more general than these examples imply, since in practice it is typical to need to multiply or divide values from different fixed-point types, and obtain a result that may be of a third fixed-point type.
 The details are outside the scope of this introductory course.